 6. Spreadshirt — the European veteran

 Spreadshirt has run POD since 2002, with strong manufacturing in Germany and the US.
 It offers two modes: a supplier API (you run your own store) and Spreadshop (a hosted storefront on Spreadshirt's infrastructure).
+Global fulfillment centers produce items closer to the end customer, reducing shipping costs and delivery times for international buyers.

 European quality and shipping are solid.
 The US arm is competitive but not the best on either price or speed.